yang-le/homed/README.md

 Say it for short, the meaning of homed is Hosts On My Embedded Device.
 I think it will be a cool project, partly because it's cool name.

-On another way, you could understand it as a home deamon.
+On another way, you could understand it as a home daemon.

 Have fun with it.